orionids/canis/README.md

 including web app.

 So Canis is a part of Orion project and will support :
-- RESTful web service framework, compatible to AWS API gateway.
+- RESTful web service framework, compatible to AWS API gateway. ( initial implementation is done )
-- API definition using JSON and automatic API hirarchy generation for AWS.
+- API definition using JSON and automatic API hirarchy generation for AWS. ( initial implementation is done )
-- Supports popular web app frameworks like Express.
+- Supports popular web app frameworks like Express. ( Partial implementation for express is done )

-## New features in 0.1.0
+## New features in 0.1.0 to 0.1.1
 - Functions needed to generate AWS APIs and methods automatically according to api.json
 - Stage support in api.json
+- API key support

+## Known todo list
+- Full exception handling for AWS API generation
+- AWS_PROXY support for AWS API generation
+- Static files
+- User account support using popular frameworks

 ## Usage
 You should create a file api.json or api.js in current working direcrory and run